Subscribe to our newsletter

 Folly folk are already famously friendly, so it should come as no surprise that they are filled with cheer during the holiday season.
 Whether you’re headed to The Wich Doctor to partake of their new and fantastically tasty Vietnamese brunch or walking the pier, prepare to be greeted with everything from “Happy holidays!” to a hug.

 Music isn’t just a pastime on Folly; it’s a way of life.
 On any given night of the year, you’ll find some of the Lowcountry’s most talented musicians playing at the local bars and restaurants, and the holidays are no exception.
-If you come into town a little early, check out the heavenly sounds of the Christmas Cantata at Folly Beach Baptist Church on Dec.
-18. Or, on Christmas Eve, make your way to the Surf Bar for the Sunday Sessions Holiday Jam.
+If you come into town a little early, check out the heavenly sounds at Folly Beach Baptist Church.
 And New Year’s Eve?
 Well, let’s just say everyone will be rockin’ around the Christmas tree when local bands take Folly by storm to ring in the New Year.

 There’s something inherently comforting about a Christmas tree, and Folly’s are a sight to see.
 A stroll through Folly Park is a must this time of year, but you’d be remiss not to find the “beach tree,” too.
 As for the twinkling lights, you merely need to look around to see their magical glow.
 If you’re feeling particularly adventurous, we recommend taking a short drive to James Island County Park’s Festival of Lights to see millions of multicolored lights on display, roast gigantic marshmallows over the fire, and visit with Santa Claus, of course.